-We’re always on the lookout for top-notch thought leaders and awesome subject-matter experts that want to share their expertise with our members.
-Our blog is a hub of information for the local business community, and having a published guest blog on our site is a great way to gain credibility as a thought leader in your industry.
+We’re always on the lookout for thought leaders and subject-matter experts that want to share their expertise with our members.
+Our blog is a hub of information for the local business community, and having a published guest blog on our site is a great way to gain credibility in your industry.

 An effective guest blog post should:

 - Be well-researched and well-written.

 - Provide insights beyond general knowledge on a timely, relevant topic that provides value to our readers.

 - Strive to avoid topics that have been covered many times over.